 Figure 46: Scatterplot showing all pixel values in bands 3 and 4 for the image in Figure 44.
 Scatterplot created using ENVI software.

 By Anders Knudby, CC BY 4.0.

 Now, if we colour all the points that come from pixels under the red polygon (i.e. pixels we "know" to be "Urban"), and do the same with pixels under the blue and green polygons, we get something like Figure 47.
 There are a few important things to note in Figure 47.
 All the blue points ("Water") are found in the bottom left corner of the figure, below the yellow circle, with low values in band 3 and low values in band 4.
 This is indeed typical of water, because water absorbs incoming radiation in the red (band 3) and near-infrared (band 4) wavelengths very effectively, so very little is reflected to be detected by the sensor.
 The green points ("Vegetation") form a long area along the left hand side of the figure, with low values in band 3 and moderate to high values in band 4.
-Again, this seems reasonable, as vegetation absorbs incoming radiation in the near-infrared band.
+Again, this seems reasonable, as vegetation absorbs incoming radiation in the red band effectively (using it for photosynthesis) while reflecting incoming radiation in the near-infrared band.
 The red points ("Urban") form a larger area near the centre of the figure, and cover a much wider range of values than either of the two other classes.
 While their values are similar to those of "Vegetation" in band 4, they are generally higher in band 3.